Nesting statistics in the O(n) loop model on random planar maps: Functional relations

 \subsection{Reminder on maps with loops}

 The relation \eqref{eq:Fnest} between disks with loops and usual disks allows carrying those results to the loop model.
-We say that a sequence of face weights $(g_k)_{k \geq 1}$ and annuli weights $(A_{k,l})_{k,l \geq 0}$ is admissible if the sequence of renormalized face weights $(G_k)_{k \geq 1}$ given by \eqref{eq:fixp} is admissible as it is meant for usual maps.
-From now on, we always assume admissibility (in the loop model sense).
+We say that a sequence of face weights $(g_k)_{k \geq 1}$ and annuli weights $(A_{k,l})_{k,l \geq 0}$ is admissible if the sequence of renormalised face weights $(G_k)_{k \geq 1}$ given by \eqref{eq:fixp} is admissible as it is meant for usual maps.
+We say it is subcritical if the annuli generating series $\mathbf{A}(x,z)$ is holomorphic in a neighborhood of $\gamma \times \gamma$, where $\gamma$ is the segment determined by \eqref{ointg1} for the renormalised face weights.
+Being strictly admissible is equivalent to being admissible and not in the non generic critical phase in the terminology of \cite{BBG12a}.
+In the remaining of Section~\ref{Funcrel} and \ref{bend}, \emph{we always assume strict admissibility}.